A look at the design, market and legacy of Victorian pottery

 Gebrüder Schütz Blansko majolica plate

-The brothers Schütz operated the companies together for 31 years under the names Gebrüder Schütz, Schütz Blansko and Schütz Cilli with Arnold managing the main plant in Olomuczany while Ludwig operated the branch plant near Cilli.
-In 1890 disagreements between the two brothers led to a permanent split with Arnold Schütz remaining in Olomuczany with Schütz Blansko and Ludwig Schütz operating Schütz Cilli in the branch facility at Petrovëc, Liboje.
+The brothers Schütz operated the companies together for 30 years under the names Gebrüder Schütz, Schütz Blansko and Schütz Cilli with Arnold managing the main plant in Olomuczany while Ludwig operated the branch plant near Cilli.
+In 1890 the companies split due to inheritance reasons with Arnold Schütz remaining in Olomuczany with Schütz Blansko and Ludwig Schütz operating Schütz Cilli in the facility at Petrovëc, Liboje.
+Cilli was the larger and more profitable facility though they continued sharing materials, glazes, clays, forms and designs.
+An additional smaller facility in Griźe was purchased in 1894.

 The Schütz factory purchased in Petrovče near Cilli c.1870